QuillySoft/QCli/README.md

 ## What Gets Generated

-When you run `quillysoft-cli add Order --all`, the tool generates:
+When you run `qcli add Order --all`, the tool generates:

 ### Domain Layer
 - `Order.cs` - Domain entity